 Discover the Four Perigords

-The Dordogne, also well-known under the former name Périgord can be found in the south West region of France and forms part of the Aquitaine region.
-Its name originates from the river Dordogne which runs through the whole region.
+The Dordogne, also well-known under its former name, Périgord, is located in the southwest of France and forms part of the Aquitaine region.
+Its name derives from the River Dordogne, which runs through the entire region.

-The locals are referred to as Périgourdins and the population is currently around 400,000.
-And the capital Périgueux has only 30,000 inhabitants Dordogne is the third largest province in France.
-For our standards the cities in the Dordogne are large villages.
-The area is divided in four areas and each has its own unique style and believe it or not, it’s own colour.
+The locals are called Périgourdins, and the population is currently around 400,000.
+And the capital Périgueux has only 30,000 inhabitants.
+Dordogne is the third-largest province in France.
+By our standards, the cities in the Dordogne are large villages.
+The area is divided into four sections, each with its own unique style and, believe it or not, its own colour.

-This region gets its name from the many dark oak forests that can be found throughout.
+This region gets its name from the many dark oak forests found throughout.
 Its capital is the stunning medieval Sarlat, just north of the Dordogne River, and is famous for the exceptional number of buildings registered or classified as historical.
-Sarlat has been the backdrop to many historic films thanks to its buildings being so well preserved.
+Sarlat has been the backdrop to many historical films thanks to its well-preserved buildings.

-The area is full of castles, prehistoric rockpaintings and caves, the most famous of which is probably the Lascaux II and Grotte de Rouffignac.
+The area is full of castles, prehistoric rock paintings and caves, the most famous of which is probably the Lascaux II and Grotte de Rouffignac.
 The two largest rivers, the Dordogne and the Vézère dominate the area and they unite in Limeuil and continue as the Dordogne.
-There are plenty of river cruises that run which allows you to take in some amazing landscape views.
+There are plenty of river cruises that run, allowing you to take in amazing landscape views.

-Périgord Vert was given its name thanks to the large amount of green landscape.
-The high amount of rainfall in the area allows for luscious leafy green scenery.
+Périgord Vert was named for its extensive green landscape.
+The abundant rainfall in the area supports lush, leafy green scenery.
 The capital is Notron and is known for is relatively small population compared to other capitals in the region.
-The western part of Périgord Vert is known for having the better views thanks to its more hilly terrain, properties tend to offer better value for money here.
+The western part of Périgord Vert is known for having the better views, thanks to its more hilly terrain, and properties tend to offer better value for money here.

 Périgord Blanc, White Périgueux